lendway/lendway.github.io/Research.md

 **Peer-Reviewed Publications:**

 "Unequal Punishment?
 Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath).
-R&R at the _**Journal of Politics**_.
+Conditionally accepted in the _**Journal of Politics**_.
 [Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).
 Accepted in the _**American Journal of Political Science**_.
 [Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5192107)